Long tribute for truckie ’legend’

 A 100-plus convoy of truck drivers wound through Hallam, Dandenong and Dandenong South in tribute to a much-loved friend, husband, father and grandfather Stuart Baker.

-At the front of the pack on the morning of 11 May was his son Aaron, of Pakenham, who drove Stuart’s beloved Kenwood T900 alongside Stuart’s “best mate” Mark.
+At the front of the pack on the morning of 11 May was his son Aaron, of Pakenham, who drove Stuart’s beloved Kenworth T900 alongside Stuart’s “best mate” Mark.

 Stuart’s wife Lisa, daughter Emma and son Shannon followed.